Fundamentals of Programming Courses

 - Web design and development guidelines

-- Coding wiht programming languages used for web applications
+- Coding with programming languages used for web applications

 - Manipulation of the Document Object Model (DOM)